 The scheduler proceeds to adjust the scheduling options as shown in Figure 83, where the second and third options are both changed to 'yes'.
 Having made the desired option changes, the scheduler presses 'OK' in the options dialog and 'List Times ...' in the scheduling request dialog.
 This time the system responds with the dialog shown in Figure 84.
 The new list of possible times has two additional columns containing the user IDs of attendees with items scheduled at conflicting times.
 The columns appear in the list when the scheduler selects the 'yes' setting for the second and/or third scheduling option, as is done in Figure 83.
 A user is listed under 'Optional Conflicts' for each possible time where the user has an optional, non-private scheduled item that overlaps with the possible time.
-A user is listed under 'Must Conflicts' for each possible time that overlaps with the possible time.
+A user is listed under 'Must Conflicts' for each possible time where the user has a must, non-private scheduled item that overlaps with the possible time.